Mel B and Roy Hodgson to receive honours at Buckingham Palace

 She was made an MBE in the 2022 New Year Honours list for services to charitable causes and vulnerable women.

-Watford Football Club manager Hodgson, 74, who was England boss during a four-year stint from 2012 to 2016, will also receive his honour at Buckingham Palace on Wednesday.
+Watford Football Club manager Hodgson, 74, who was England boss during a four-year stint from 2012 to 2016, will also receive his honour.

 Hodgson was made a CBE in the 2021 Queen’s Birthday Honours list for services to football.